gtk-rs/gtk4-rs/book/src/css.md

 You can make a `MenuButton` show an icon or a label.
 If you choose to do neither of those, as we currently do, it shows an image displaying an arrow.

-An inheritance tree of [CSS nodes](../docs/gtk4/struct.MenuButton.html#css-nodes) displays this situation
+An inheritance tree of [CSS nodes](../docs/gtk4/struct.MenuButton.html#css-nodes) displays this situation:

 ```
 menubutton